 Navigate to the /snowflake-sagemaker-workshops/loan-default/notebooks folder by double clicking each folder in the path.

-Open the snowflake-loan-default-workshop.ipnyb notebook by double clicking on it.
+Open the snowflake-loan-default-workshop-v1.1.ipnyb notebook by double clicking on it.

-A window will pop up to select the Kernel you want to use.
-Select the Python 3 (snowflake-workshop/) kernel and click Select.
+A window will pop up to select the Image and Kernel you want to use.
+Under Image select the Custom Image then snowflake-workshop and then select snowflake-workshop-v1, keep the Kernel as Python 3 and click Select.

 Give the kernel a little time to startup.